maruos/maruos/docs/developer/build.md

 You will now have the blobs under `vendor/`.

+#### Nexus 5x (bullhead)
+For the Nexus 5X, the vendor blobs are not sufficient.
+The device will bootloop if you use the binary blobs as described above.
+Please see the [bullhead device README](https://github.com/maruos/android_device_lge_bullhead/blob/maru-0.6/README.md) to prepare the vendor directory from a factory image.

 ### Configure the build system

 You'll need to source some environment variables to initialize the build system.
 From the top of your $WORKSPACE: